roisin-jin/aylien-tech-challenge/README.md

 Afterwards, use ```/admin/users``` to check for new users just being added in

 8. Cache is turned on for user credentials.
 So if any user's access is turned off it wont activate until the cache expires.
-Also ws result from the python app can be cached as well
+Also the WS result from the python app can be cached as well

 9. Rate limite is currently set to 5 requests per second